rhaicode/react-library-starter/README.md

 # react-library-starter

-⚡ A bundler for your React projects, powered by Rollup.
+⚡ A library starter kit and bundler for your React projects, powered by Rollup.

 ## Features